weecology/data-sharing-paper/data_sharing_ms.md

 -----------------------------------------

 Including an explicit license with your data is the best way to let others know exactly what they can and cannot do with the data you shared.
-We recommend using well established licenses (_e.g.,_ [Creative Commons licenses](http://creativecommons.org/licenses/)) in order to clearly communicate the rights and responsibilities of both the people providing the data and the people using it.
+We recommend using well established licenses (e.g. [Creative Commons licenses](http://creativecommons.org/licenses/)) in order to clearly communicate the rights and responsibilities of both the people providing the data and the people using it.
 We also recommend using the most open license possible (CC0; http://creativecommons.org/publicdomain/zero/1.0/), because even minor restrictions on data use can have unintended consequences for the reuse of the data [@schofield2009].
-Having a clear and open license associated with your data will increase the likelihood that other scientists will be comfortable using your data.
+Having a clear and open license will increase the chance that other scientists will be comfortable using your data.

-Most repositories require a data license or have the option to choose among a set of data licenses (Table 3).
-By far the most common are Creative Commons licenses (http://creativecommons.org/licenses/).
-It is increasingly thought that CC0, which places no restrictions on data use, is the best license for sharing data (_e.g.,_ [@schofield2009], http://blog.datadryad.org/2011/10/05/why-does-dryad-use-cc0/).
+Most repositories provide licensing for data.
+While some repositories use a single license (e.g. Dryad uses only CC0), others allow for multiple license types that vary in rights and terms of use (Table 3).
+The most common data licenses are Creative Commons licenses (http://creativecommons.org/licenses/).
+More specifically, the Creative Commons Zero license (CC0) places no restrictions on data use and is considered by many to be the best license for sharing data (e.g. [@schofield2009], http://blog.datadryad.org/2011/10/05/why-does-dryad-use-cc0/).
-Other forms of Creative Commons licenses may require attribution, restrict commercial or non-commercial use, or require equivalent licensing of derivative works.
 You should familiarize yourself with the policies and licensing options of the repositories most commonly used in your field, and with the forms of data that attract copyright.
 You can learn more about copyright by visiting The [University of Michigan website](http://www.lib.umich.edu/copyright/facts-and-data), the [Australian National Data Service](http://www.ands.org.au/guides/copyright-and-data-awareness.html), and the [Digital Curation Center](http://www.dcc.ac.uk/resources/how-guides/license-research-data#x1-140007).

 Concluding remarks